AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_members_unity.md.md

 #### Add a member to the chat room mute list

 Only the chat room owner and admins can call `MuteRoomMembers` to add the specified member to the chat room mute list.
-Once added to the mute list, this member and all the admins receive the `OnMuteListAddedFromRoom` callback.
+Once added to the mute list, this member and all the other chat room admins or owner receive the `OnMuteListAddedFromRoom` callback.

 **Note**: The chat room owner can mute chat room admins, whereas chat room admins can mute regular members.